Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Ed Thomas about 5 years ago
+Ed Thomas over 5 years ago

 The homeowners and the South Land Park Neighborhood Association are voicing false and incorrect information regarding the current Del Rio Trail Project and the affects the SSRR may have on their neighborhood.
 Removing ANY portion of the Railroad tracks is not acceptable.
 Removing the Railroad tracks would be removing a portion of history which has made the City of Sacramento and the Greater Sacramento Area the vibrant community it is today.
 Without the Railroad there would be no "Farm to Fork" as we know it today, it was the 'Farm to Fork' Train.
 If one were to look back at their own family tree they would without a doubt find someone in their family history who worked for a railroad.
 I was born and raised in Sacramento, my Father worked for Western Pacific, I also worked for Western Pacific during the Summer months while attending Sac.
 City College.
 Railroads and the SSRR are a part of Sacramento and it's history, don't let it become another Alhambra Theater.